 Soup should be enjoyed all year long.
-And there’s nothing better in summer than this easy minestrone soup recipe.
-With zucchini, ripe tomatoes, onion, and garlic, this summer soup makes a perfect laid-back summer meal.
+And there’s nothing better in summer than this Italian minestrone soup recipe.
+With zucchini, ripe tomatoes, onion, and garlic, this accidentally vegan summer soup makes a perfect laid-back summer meal.

 Making an Authentic Italian Minestrone Soup

 Minestrone is an Italian peasant soup — often accidentally vegan, at that — made from whatever vegetables are around, stirred with a water broth into a hearty bowlful of soup.
 Minestrone soup is inherently seasonal, using what’s fresh (and therefore, often least expensive) to its advantage.